 As a disabled veteran, you have many legal rights, and you may not be aware of all of them.
-The Department of the Veterans Affairs (VA) may not have informed you of all the benefits and and you are eligible for.
+The Department of the Veterans Affairs (VA) may not have informed you of all the benefits you are eligible for.
 The purpose of this article is to provide you with an overview of your rights and benefits as a disabled veteran.

 If you had active military service and you were discharged under conditions other than dishonorable, you may qualify for VA health care benefits.
-If you enlisted after September 7, 1980, or began your active duty after October 16, 1981, to be eligible for heath care you must have served either the full period for which you were called, or served 24 continuous months.
-Members of the Reserves or National Guard who were called to active duty by a federal order who served the full period for which they are called may also be eligible for VA health care benefits.
+If you enlisted after September 7, 1980, or began your active duty after October 16, 1981, to be eligible for health care you must have served either the full period for which you were called, or served 24 continuous months.
+Members of the Reserves or National Guard who were called to active duty by a federal order and who served the full period for which they are called may also be eligible for VA health care benefits.

-Under certain conditions, you will be automatically enrolled in VA health care, and in other cases you will have to apply for health care.
+Under certain conditions, you will be automatically enrolled in VA health care, and in other cases, you will have to apply for health care.
 Complex rules determine what priority you will be given for access to VA health care.
 For more information, see VA Health Care Benefits and the Veterans Health Administration (both on the VA's website).

 If you were injured during service, or a pre-existing condition was aggravated by your service, you may be eligible for service-connected disability compensation.
 For more information, see our article on veterans service-connected disability compensation.